 Nevertheless, this is a very convenient additional excuse for wanting a combi boiler replacement, and if any other signs from this list match your situation, you know that it’s time to go for it.

-A regular humming noise is ok and boiler noise is not something you usually pay attention to, until something goes wrong.
+A regular humming noise is ok and boiler noise is not something you usually pay attention to, until something goes wrong and you start thinking about how long a boiler should last.
 Louder than usual buzzing or screeching noise is a telltale sign that it’s time to replace your combi boiler.

 The most usual faults related to strange sounds are broken fans or water pumps.
 Neither of these parts are cheap to replace, especially if you have an old model.
 And as they say, it never rains but it pours.
 Once the fan is gone, it’s almost certain another expensive part will fail within the next few months.

 Despite your old boiler broken down, there is still some value associated with it.
 There are some parts that can be reused or recycled for money.
 That’s why most boiler installers are keen on taking your old boiler.
 However, you want to make the most of your combi boiler replacement.
 That’s why you should go with a company that offers you a trade-in deal.
-On average, you can expect to get between £200 and £400 discount for your old boiler.
+On average, you can expect to get between £200 and £400 discount depending how old your boiler is.